Glass Fencing Care & Cleaning Guide

 Arizona tap water is mineral-heavy.
 Let it dry on glass and you'll see spots within days.
 Prevention is simpler than removal:

-• Squeegee dry after every wash — standing water is what leaves minerals behind.
+- Where your care instructions allow it, dry the panel after washing — standing water is what leaves minerals behind.

 Hardware care — spigots, hinges, and latches